Jaffray Companies (NYSE: PJC), a leading investment bank and asset

 semi-annual research project comprised of gathering input from

-spending patterns, fashion trends, and brand and media preferences were
+patterns, fashion trends, and brand and media preferences were assessed

-assessed through surveying a geographically diverse subset of high
+through visits to a geographically diverse subset of high schools across

 About Piper Jaffray

-Jaffray Companies (NYSE: PJC) is a leading investment bank and asset
+Jaffray Companies (NYSE: PJC) is an investment bank and asset

-International Limited, authorized and regulated by the U.K. Financial
+Jaffray Ltd., authorized and regulated by the Financial Conduct

-Conduct Authority; and in Hong Kong through Piper Jaffray Hong Kong
+Authority, and in Hong Kong through Piper Jaffray Hong Kong, authorized

-Limited, authorized and regulated by the Securities and Futures
+and regulated by the Securities and Futures Commission.
+Asset management

-Commission.
-Asset management products and services are offered through
+products and services are offered through three separate investment